 The World Bank Group's (WBG) twin goals are to eradicate extreme poverty and promote shared prosperity.
 Sanctionable Practices - such as corruption, fraud, collusion and coercion - pose a major challenge to these goals.
-Furthermore, Sanctionable Practices undermine development objectives, damage the reputation of the WBG and its clients, and hurt the poor.
+Furthermore, Sanctionable Practices undermine development objectives and damage the reputation of the WBG and its clients.